-As at June 30, 2023, the Company has recorded \$1,814,401 in sales tax receivable from the Canadian and Spanish tax authorities (September 30, 2022: \$1,341,724).
+As at September 30, 2023, the Company has recorded \$2,354,866 in sales tax receivable from the Canadian and value added taxes receivable from the Spanish tax authorities (September 30, 2022: \$1,341,724).
 Any potential reassessment subsequent to the financial statement reporting date could have a material effect on the Company's financial condition and results of operations.

-ii.
-Cash and cash equivalents
+- Cash and cash equivalents

 In order to manage credit and liquidity risk, the Company's policy is to invest only in highly rated, investment grade instruments.
 Limits are also established based on the type of investment, the counterparty and the credit rating.

-(b) Currency risk
+- (b) Currency risk